How to set up a company in France

 • Providing all the necessary documents relating to the incorporation of the SASU.

 • Information on the ultimate beneficial owners also needs to be provided when incorporating a company: each ultimate individual holding directly or indirectly more than 25% of the share capital or voting rights of the SASU (or any individual exerting control by any other means on the SASU) must disclose their identity (names, date and place of birth, nationality and permanent home address).
-Some of this information is now available to the public (names, month/year of birth and nationality of the UBOs).
+This information is only available to “interested parties” and administrations.

 • Certain regulated sectors (e.g. banking, insurance, real estate, transport, telecom) will require specific authorisations from French regulatory bodies (and additional requirements, such as specific diplomas, French language, etc.).